 Causes of Vaginal Odor

 Roses, a summer night, fresh rain…all scents that traditional feminine hygiene products would like you to think that your vagina should smell like.
 No, and no!
 We embrace the fact that every vagina has its own unique (often a tad musky) scent and it isn’t anything to be self-conscious about.
+In fact, there are many causes for vaginal odor.
 Slight changes in vaginal odor are normal, after all your vagina is complex and made up of different types of bacteria that fluctuate with your cycle and daily life.

-Stress, diet and menstruation can also cause changes in your vaginal scent and is mostly not a cause for concern.
-For those times when you are on the go and could use a freshness boost, reach for our refreshing panty spray as a quick vaginal odor remedy.
+Vaginal odor causes include stress, diet, and menstruation, but this is not a cause for concern.
+For those times when you are on the go and could use a vaginal freshness boost, reach for our refreshing panty spray as a quick vaginal odor remedy.
 The mineral salts in our herbal mist eliminate odor naturally, while the lavender essential oils keep you feeling calm and refreshed throughout the day.
+This is just one of the natural remedies for vaginal odor that you can try.
 With our vaginal odor products, you can stop vaginal odor naturally, without all the nasty chemicals.

 There are some feminine odor causes that are more serious.
 If you notice an unusual foul or fishy smell coming from your vagina, it could be a sign of bacterial vaginosis or an STI and should be checked out by your gynecologist.
 The same goes for any persistent odors accompanied by itching, redness or an unusual discharge.